T20 World Cup: South Africa thump India to lead Super Eight group

 The loss propels South Africa to the top of Group 1 in the Super Eight stage, with India at the bottom with a net run rate of -3.80.

-The defending champions must win their remaining two games to have a chance of qualifying for the semifinals .
+The defending champions must win their remaining two games to have a chance of qualifying for the semifinals.

 West Indies and Zimbabwe are the other two teams in their group and will face each other on Monday.